muntorg/munt-official/README.md

 The currently most active branch, where most development that will go into the next major release is taking place is linked in the table at the top of this README as the `dev branch` and may be updated as development mandates seperate branches, for development changes you will generally want to work on this branch.

 ### Contributing
-If you are thinking about contributing toward the development of Novo in some capacity whether small or large, code or translating; Please read [this guide](./CONTRIBUTING.md) first for information on how to do so.
+If you are thinking about contributing toward the development of Florin in some capacity whether small or large, code or translating; Please read [this guide](./CONTRIBUTING.md) first for information on how to do so.

 ### Technical documentation
 * [Transaction format](./technical_documentation/transaction_format.md)